phobos-storage/phobos/doc/handling_unavailable_tapes.md

  - the `extent delete` command to delete an extent from the database and update the copy and object linked to it, while also showing if the copy and object are still readable or not (it is planned for version 3.2)
- - the `extent delete --orphan` command to automatically delete extents flagged as `orphan` in the database (it is planned for version 3.2)
  - the garbage collector to automatically handle `orphan` extents and delete them from the database.
  - the `tape delete --lost` command to delete a tape from the database and